Formation of the solid-state high-order harmonic generation plateau through destructive interference: Results

 \subsection{Time-frequency analysis}

 A time-frequency analysis is performed to gain insight into the dynamical processes underlying the harmonic spectra and finally the cutoff law that was found empirically in Sec. \ref{sec:amplitude}.

-Figure \ref{fig6} shows the result of the time-frequency analysis for different field amplitudes and different sampling rates of the first BZ.
-Comparing the results for the same amplitude but for different samplings shows that the spectrum appears less smeared-out for a larger number of sampling points $N$, with arc-like structures becoming visible for energies between the minimal and maximal band gap (black dashed, horizontal lines).
+Figure \ref{fig6} shows the result of the time-frequency analysis for different field amplitudes for a sampling rate of $N = 1000$ (converged results).
+The spectra shown are the integrated spectra over the whole BZ.
+Arc-like structures are visible for energies between the minimal and maximal band gap (black dashed, horizontal lines).

-The clear signatures in the time-frequency analysis that correlate certain harmonics with certain emission times indicate that there must exist an explanation in terms of semi-classical orbits \cite{Lein_physRevA_2010, PhysRevLett.105.203902,PhysRevB.91.064302, PhysRevA.93.023402,PhysRevA.100.043404, yue2021introduction}.
+The clear signatures in the time-frequency analysis that correlate certain harmonics with certain emission times indicate that there must exist an explanation in terms of semi-classical orbits \cite{Lein_physRevA_2010, PhysRevLett.105.203902,Semiclassical_many_elec, PhysRevA.93.023402,PhysRevA.100.043404, yue2021introduction, Tao-Yuan_2021_2}.
 In the following, we try to identify those semi-classical orbits.

 The dashed, red line indicates the shape of the vector potential.
 As discussed in Sec. \ref{sec:amplitude}, the electrons move inside the conduction band with the vector potential $k(t) = k_0 + A(t)$.
 Assuming vertical transitions, the electrons in the conduction band can recombine with the holes in the valence band and emit a photon with the respective energy difference between both bands at the given $k(t)$.
 The white lines indicate the transition energy $E_g(k(t))$ at the respective $k(t)$ over time.
 The two solid white lines are for electrons that start at either the maximum or minimum band gap at the beginning of the laser pulse.
 The dotted white line indicates the case where the electron tunnels into the conduction band at the minimal band gap when the vector potential is close to its maximum.